A taxonomy of categories for relations: Introduction

 Another fundamental concept in category theory, which has deep connections with those mentioned above, is the notion of a monad.
 In particular, the Kleisli category associated with a monad provides a framework for understanding generalised morphisms between objects, capturing both the structure of mappings and the effects described by the monad.
 In computer science, Kleisli categories have been widely used to model \textit{computations} and \textit{effects}.
 This connection was first formalised in \cite{Moggi91}, where it was shown how monads provide a rigorous mathematical foundation for these notions.

-The purposes of this work is twofold.
-The first is to arrange and revisit these categorical structures, and possibly their 2-categorical versions in the form of preorder-enriched categories, in a modern way, appropriately comparing them to provide a single reference where they can be analysed.
+The purpose of our work is twofold.
+The first is to arrange and revisit these categorical structures, as well as their 2-categorical versions in the form of preorder-enriched categories, appropriately comparing them to provide a single reference where they can be analysed.
 In fact, the large number of similar notions, presented under different names and in different contexts, makes increasingly challenging to navigate the literature and to have a clear framework connecting all these kinds of categories.
-The second purpose is to conduct a study on the Kleisli categories of suitable monads on such categorical structures, with the aim of further investigating the well-known fact that the Kleisli category of a symmetric monoidal monad on a cartesian category is symmetric monoidal, see \cite{kock71bis}.
-This analysis is also extended to the enriched context, and this part, to the best of our knowledge, is original to this work
+The second purpose is to conduct a study on the Kleisli categories of suitable monads on such structures, with the aim of further investigating the well-known fact that the Kleisli category of a symmetric monoidal monad on a cartesian category is symmetric monoidal, see \cite{kock71bis}.
+This analysis is extended to the enriched context and this part is, to the best of our knowledge, original to our work.

 As a result, we provide an overview of the main categories that abstract the properties of relations, and we show how they are related to each other.
-To present the various notions, we will use the language of string diagrams~\cite{Selinger2011}, which is widely used today in both mathematics and computer science.We believe the exposition can be helpful both to readers with experience in the field, who may appreciate having the relevant material gathered in one place, and to newcomers, for whom we aim to offer a reasonably self-contained introduction.
+To present the various notions, we will use the language of string diagrams~\cite{Selinger2011}, which is widely adopted today in both mathematics and computer science.
+We believe the exposition can be helpful both to readers with experience in the field, who may appreciate having the relevant material gathered in one place, and to newcomers, for whom we aim to offer a reasonably self-contained introduction.

-The key notions on which our taxonomy is built are those of \textit{garbage} and \textit{share} categories, as well as their dual and enriched versions, which we identify as the crucial cores of all the other notions.
-Our presentation aims to be as modular as we can, to highlight the key differences between the various notions analysed, so that the reader can easily navigate the paper and focus on the specific aspects of interest.
-This modular approach will bring us to alternative characterisations of some known categories, such as restriction and Markov categories.
+The key notions on which our taxonomy is built are those of \textit{categories with garbage} and of \textit{share categories}, as well as their dual and enriched versions, which we identify as the core of all the other notions.
+Our presentation aims to be as modular as possible, to highlight the key differences between the various notions, so that the reader can easily navigate the paper and focus on the specific aspects of interest.
+This approach will bring us to alternative characterisations of some known categories, such as restriction and Markov categories.